 Desirée Valadares

 2022

-Prior to my appointment at UBC in July 2022, I published creative work and writing in The Funambulist Magazine: Politics of Space and Bodies, Places Journal, and The Avery Review.
-I have curated small scale exhibitions, contributed chapters to edited volumes and co-authored several heritage reports, inventories and assessments with accompanying HABS/HALS architectural drawings with organizations such as the National Trust for Historic Preservation, the US National Park Service- Pacific West and Alaska Regional Offices in combination with local interest groups.
+Prior to my appointment at UBC in July 2022, I published creative work, photography, and writing in The Funambulist Magazine: Politics of Space and Bodies, Places Journal, and The Avery Review.
+I also contributed chapters to edited volumes, co-authored cultural landscape assessments and made architectural drawings according to HABS/HALS Historic American Buildings and Landscapes standards.

 Graduate Supervision

-Please email me if you are interested in working with me on a MA topic related to environmental or landscape history, architectural or infrastructural studies, heritage politics, oceanic geographies, public memory, diaspora and race relations in North America (particularly among Asian North American groups, Indigenous people, and other arrivant or newcomer populations).
-I look forward to mentoring students with an interest in archival research, historical methods, public and community-engaged commitments.
-Finally, I am keen to support artists, writers, designers among others who aspire to produce creative, and experimental research outputs and maintain artistic practices while enrolled in the Geography Department.
+Please email me if you are interested in working with me on a MA project related to environmental, infrastructural, oceanic, or architectural histories.
+I look forward to mentoring students with an interest in archival research, historical methods, and public and community-engaged commitments.
+I am especially keen to support architects, designers, artists, among others who aspire to produce creative, and experimental research outputs.

+Desirée Valadares